The Complete Guide to Kheerganga Buni Buni Pass

 Prashar Lake and Nag Tibba are good weekend trek options that you could consider as alternatives.
 These are easily accessible from Delhi.

-Yes, you can take your child on the Kheerganga Buni Buni Pass trek.
-The minimum age requirement for this trek is 8 years.
-You can bring children along if they’re at least 8 and physically fit.
+Yes, you can take your child on the Kheerganga Buni Buni Pass trek if they are physically fit.

 For your day’s trek, two litres of water should be enough.
 There are also a couple of streams on each day's trail.
 You can refill your water bottles from these.